TheSimonella/budget_tracker/README.md

 - Savings funds with progress tracking and recommended contributions
 - Report pages (monthly summary, annual overview, category analysis, spending trends)
 - CSV and JSON export of all data and placeholder support for Excel import
+- Plaid import: fetch transactions from linked accounts via the "Import from Plaid" button
 - REST style API endpoints used by the front end (can also be reused by other tools)

 ## Repository structure